White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Complete Transparency:

-- Honest about pros and cons of each metal
+- Honest about pros and cons of each alloy

 - Explain why white costs more (palladium vs nickel)